uqbar-project/pilax-engine/README.md

 # Pilax-Engine #

-Pilax is a port of the [Pilas Engine](http://pilas-engine.com.ar/) to the [Xtend programming language](http://www.eclipse.org/xtend/) therefore to the JVM.
+Pilax is a port of the [Pilas Engine](http://pilas-engine.com.ar/) (Created by Hugo Ruscitti) to the [Xtend programming language](http://www.eclipse.org/xtend/) therefore to the JVM.

 Pilas Engine is a 2d game engine written in Python.
 So Pilax is a game engine for the Java VM.